LSSTDESC/desc-continuous-integration/docs/desc/build_package/document.rst

 * **Release notes**: Describes the latest version of the software, feature releases, and what bugs have been fixed from previous versions.

-* **README**: Usually a simple markdown file, called ``README.md``, placed in the root directory of the Python package.
-It should contain a high-level overview of the software, and often also includes dependency requirements, and installation instructions.

 As for the implementation, there are many documentation language formats and helper tools to choose from.